 Green Mountain Coffee Roasters offers only a few single origins.
 They are well chosen, however, showcasing some of the world’s top-growing regions.
 There are three medium roasts – Colombia, Costa Rica, and Kenya – and a Sumatran dark roast.
-The flavors are excellent, complex without being overbearing, but it would be nice if these coffees were traceable to the farm or processing station.
+The flavours are excellent, complex without being overbearing, but it would be nice if these coffees were traceable to the farm or processing station.

 Brew Over Ice

 “Brew Over Ice” Kcups were designed for the growing number of Keurig brewers with “Over Ice” settings for iced coffee.
-The three flavors of Brew Over Ice coffee are Classic Black, Hazelnut Cream, and Vanilla Caramel.
+The three flavours of Brew Over Ice coffee are Classic Black, Hazelnut Cream, and Vanilla Caramel.

 Sustainability – 3.5/5

 I was prepared to write a scathing review of Green Mountain’s sustainability program.
 We all know about the environmental record of Kcups and the broken promise to make them recyclable (3).

 Those issues remain, and I won’t let them off the hook, but it’s not all bad.
 Green Mountain has some impressive initiatives I’m happy to highlight.

 In Sumatra, farmers were given high-quality seedlings to replace ageing and unproductive trees.
 This provides the farmers with a better and more reliable income, and Green Mountain benefits from better quality beans, explains Senior Sustainability Manager Colleen Popkin.

 The seeding program helps to make sure the new trees are strong and healthy enough to produce good quality coffee for a very long time.